Awannaphasch2016/TODO-Manager/PhDTODOs/TowardsPhDGraduationTODOs/covid_trend_prediction_survey.md

 #TODO

-* here> fix latex error
+* here> summarized things from paper to markdown
-    * here> understand underfull and overfull box warning.
+    * a multivariate spatiotemporal spread model of COVID-19 using emnsemble of COnvLSTM networks.
+        * add related work

 -- 3/7/2021